warbe-maker/VBA-Message/README.md

 ```

 ### The _MsgInstance_ service
-All services create/use an instance of the _fMsg_ userForm with the title as the id/key.<br>
+All services create/use an **instance** of the _fMsg_ UserForm with the title as the id/key.<br>
 Syntax: `MsgInstance(title, unload)`<br>
 `unload` defaults to False.
 When True an already existing instance is unloaded.
 The instance object is kept in a Dictionary with the title as the key and the instance object as the item.
 When no item with the given title exists the instance is created, stored in the Dictionary and returned.
 When an item exists in the Dictionary which is no longer loaded it is removed from the Dictionary.

-Example:<br>`Set msg = mMsg.MsgInstasnce("This title")`<br> returns an already existing, or when none exists a new one UserForm (fMsg) object.
+Example:<br>`Set msg = mMsg.MsgInstance("This title")`<br> returns an already existing or new instance of the _fMsg_ UserForm (fMsg) object.

 ## Miscellaneous aspects
 ### Min/Max Message Width/Height
-A value less than 100 is interpreted as percentage of the screen size, a value equal or greater 100 is interpreted as pt - and re-calculated as percentage to check for the specifiable range.
-The specifiable width ranges from 25 to 98.
-I.e. a with less than 25 is set to 25, a width greater than 98 is set to 98.
+A value less than 100 is interpreted as percentage of the screen size, a value equal or greater 100 is interpreted as pt - and re-calculated as percentage to evaluate the specifiable range.
+The specifiable width ranges from 25 to 98 or a value in pt which corresponds to them.
+I.e. a width less than 25% is set to 25%, a width greater than 98% is set to 98%.

-### Proportional versus Mono-spaced
+### Proportional- versus Mono-spaced
-- ***Monospaced***: Because the text is ++not++  "wrapped" the width of the _Message Form_ is determined by the longest text line (up to the _Maximum Form Width_ specified).
-When the maximum width is exceeded a vertical scroll bar is applied.<br>Note: The title and the broadest _Button Row_ May still determine an even broader final _Message Form_.
+- ***Mono-spaced***: Because the text is ++not++  "wrapped" the width of the _Message Form_ is determined by the longest text line (up to the _Maximum Form Width_ specified).
+When the maximum width is exceeded a vertical scroll bar is applied.<br>Note: The title and the broadest _Button Row_ may still determine an even broader final _Message Form_.
-- ***Proportional spaced (default)***: Because the text is "wrapped" the width of a proportional-spaced text is determined by the current form width.<br>Note: When a message is displayed exclusively proportional-spaced the _Message Form_ width is determined by the length of the title, the required space for the broadest _Buttons Row_ and the specified _Minimum Form Width_.
+- ***Proportional-spaced (default)***: Because the text is "wrapped" the width of a proportional-spaced text adjusts to the width of the form determined by the Title, Mono-spaced sections and the doisplayed Buttons.<br>Note: When a message is displayed exclusively proportional-spaced the _Message Form_ width is determined by the length of the title, the specified minimum message width and the width required for the broadest _Buttons Row_.

 ### Unambiguous procedure name
 The _ErrSrc_ function provides the procedure-name prefixed by the module-name.